 The 7 Best Herbs for Container Gardening:

 Basil is my go to herb in summer and my gardens are full of different varieties like Genovese, Nufar, Dolce Fresca, or Spicy Globe, but I also love growing basil on my sunny back deck.
 Basil is a warm weather annual herb and thrives when grown in pots and window-boxes.
 Many gardeners struggle to grow great basil, but give it well-drained soil and plenty of sunshine and it’s usually smooth sailing.
 Like most herbs, basil responds well to frequent harvesting, and will continue to push out fresh growth when trimmed back.
+There’s no doubt it’s one of the best herbs for container gardening.
 Also be sure to pinch off any flower buds that appear.
 Once basil begins to flower, the leaf flavor declines.
 For more advice on growing basil, check out this article.

 2) Greek Oregano: